VictorGoic0/TTP-FS/README.md

 # Restrictions <a name="restrictions"></a>

 If you would like to make a request to the users endpoint, a valid **JSON web token** is required in your request headers.authorization.
 For transactions, making a **GET** request does not require a **JSON web token**, but **POST, DEL,** and **PUT** requests do.
+**DISCLAIMER** Due to the limitations of the IEX API, buying stock is not possible then the `/tops` endpoint is down.
+This happens regularly on the weekends, as well as very late at night.
+Selling should work fine all the time, however.

 # Description <a name="description"></a>